vtog/labGuides/source/ocp/appliance-based-installer-notes.rst

 Agent Based Installer.

 .. seealso:: My notes are based on the following Red Hat Article.
-For a more thorough explanation of the process: `OpenShift-based Appliance Builder User Guide <https://access.redhat.com/articles/7065136>`_
+For a more thorough explanation of the process see: `OpenShift-based Appliance Builder User Guide <https://access.redhat.com/articles/7065136>`_

 .. tip:: Check disk performance for etcd with "fio".
 It's critical to have a